 Related Reading: 10 Signs You Are In A Loveless Marriage

-3. Let them know about your disapproval on this matter
+3. Let them know about your disapproval of this matter

-Your partner has chosen to stonewall you instead of talking about the reason of their verbal lockdown.
+Your partner has chosen to stonewall you instead of talking about the reason for their verbal lockdown.
 Let them know what you are feeling.
 Something like, “It hurts me when you go quiet on me”, can work wonders.
 Also, “Maybe talking about it will make you feel better?”
-An understanding partner would consider this and work on improving the communication.
+An understanding partner would consider this and work on improving the communication in your relationship.

 4. Utilize your time

-Instead of feeling hate, anger, pain, disappointment (sometimes vengeful), utilise your time.
+Instead of feeling hate, anger, pain, and disappointment (sometimes vengeful), utilize your time.
 This “time-out” in the relationship can dampen your spirits but follow the no-guilt pointer and use the time constructively.
 It can also happen that when your partner observes you not getting affected by their stonewalling, they might stop giving you the silent treatment.

 5. Work it out with your partner